Vishakha93/LeetCode/SystemDesign/PerformanceImprovements.md

 Components in an efficient distributed system

 1. Load Balancers
+2. Have alert framework - Fabric Alert whenever performance of a system goes down
 2. Metric Dashboards - Latency, Throughput in your code
 3. Health Checks - For all 3rd party dependency, database dependency
 4. API Rate Limiter
 5. Caching
 6. Data Partitioning
 7. Indexes

 What is DB performance is not satisfactory?
 * Caching